mongodb/mongodb-kubernetes/docs/dev/e2e-faq.md

 * Seems there are problems cleaning volumes for Openshift (sometimes?).
 Volumes tend to stay in AWS but get status `available`:
  ![available-volumes](available-volumes.png)
  These volumes are removed manually in `scripts/evergreen/prepare_test_env` script
+* One quite common and annoying thing is taint `NodeWithImpairedVolumes` that is sometimes added to the Kubernetes nodes.
+It means that there are some stuck volumes.
+The fixes above try to fix all stuck volumes (though the taint is not removed automatically).
+Also the taint is removed in `prepare_test_env`.
+This doesn't mean that the problem is solved completely (AWS is quite unpredictable) but may help sometimes avoid complete rebuilds of the cluster

  #### How to restart kops cluster (creating new nodes)